Fines Proposed for Parents Refusing Child Welfare Assistance

 Almost half of all those who are currently offered measures decline.
 In disadvantaged areas, it can be up to 70 percent, says Waltersson Grönvall.

-Electronic ankle tag for children?
+Electronic ankle cuff for children?

 A small part, eight million kronor, will go to the National Board of Health and Welfare to prepare for the new so-called intermediate coercion law.
-But for 2027, when the law is expected to come into force, over 500 million kronor will be allocated, which can be used to finance a system with electronic monitoring of young people.
+But for 2027, when the law is expected to come into force, over 500 million kronor will be allocated, which can be used to finance a system with electronic surveillance of young people.

-However, the Minister for Social Services does not want to give a clear answer about whether an electronic ankle tag will be one of the tools in the intermediate coercion law.
+However, the Minister for Social Services does not want to give a clear answer about whether an electronic ankle cuff will be one of the tools in the intermediate coercion law.
 The Government's proposal is not yet complete.

-Has warned
+Have warned

 Yes, it is important that we catch these children.
 For far too long, society has looked the other way when parents have been allowed to dictate the future for their children, says L leader Simona Mohamsson.